-These are great – another sneaky way of getting veg into treats and I often make them for school bake sales as the adults like them too!
+These spelt muffins are great – another sneaky way of getting veg into treats and I often make them for school bake sales as the adults like them too!
 They’re also an easy make-ahead option for breakfast on busy mornings.

 Raw cinnamon has SO many benefits but it has to be the true ceylon type.
 The standard ground cassia you buy at the supermarket doesn’t have any of the benefits.